osmosis-labs/sqs/tests/README.md

 ## Quote Test Suite

 We have 3 kinds of quotes tests:
-1. USDC input from 10^6 to 10^9 amount with every supported token as output denom
+1. USDC input from 10^6 to 10^9 in each order of magnitude for amount in with every supported token as output denom
 2. Top X by-liquidity tokens with each other.
 Generate amounts from 10^6 to 10^9
 3. Transmuter pool test (disabled if transmuter pool is imbalanced)